-The Treatment System will be located adjacent and to the west of the onsite aboveground storage tanks.
-The Treatment System will be placed on a prepared pad with a geomembrane liner system.
-The liner system will assure that in the unlikely event of an overflow or leak, water from the Treatment System will be returned to the ash pond and will not be discharged, except in compliance with this Plan and the NPDES permit.
+The Treatment System will be located onsite to the north of AP1.
+The Treatment System will be placed on a prepared pad within a containment area with a geomembrane liner system.
+The liner system will assure that in the unlikely event of an overflow or leak of water from the Treatment System will be collected and not allowed to be discharged, except in compliance with this Plan and the NPDES permit.